-1. Introduction - The problem of corrosion is intricately related to wastage of material.
+- 1. Introduction The problem of corrosion is intricately related to wastage of material.
 On the other hand wastewater or industrial effluents acting as aggressive medium, causes corrosion in the environment.
 Though corrosion is a spontaneous process, its rate can be mitigated by various means and application of suitable corrosion inhibitor in reducing the aggressiveness of corroding environment is one of the economic ways in this regard.
 Here, we have presented our work on the application of various biodegradable biopolymers derived from plant sources, like polysaccharides and proteins towards corrosion inhibition of mild steel in acidic medium.
-We have employed two different polysaccharides, gum arabic (GA) and agar agar (AA) and investigated the synergistic effect between polysaccharide and thiourea (TU) on adsorption of resultant mixed inhibitor system on mild steel surface in 0.5 M H2SO4 and subsequently their corrosion inhibitory effect on mild steel in 0.5 M H2SO4.
-Lastly, we have presented the adsorption and corrosion inhibition characteristics of hydrolysate of another plant protein, gluten (found in various cereal grains) on mild steel in 1M HCl medium.

-2. Experimental - Two different electrochemical methods, namely potentiodynamic polarization (Tafel extrapolation) and electrochemical impedance spectroscopy (EIS) are employed to determine various corrosion parameters, like corrosion current density (rate of corrosion), corrosion potential, Tafel slopes, polarization resistance and corrosion inhibition efficiency (IE).
+We have employed two different polysaccharides, gum arabic (GA) and agar agar (AA) and investigated the synergistic effect between polysaccharide and thiourea (TU) on adsorption of resultant mixed inhibitor system on mild steel surface in 0.5 M $\rm H_2SO_4$ and subsequently their corrosion inhibition propensity.
+In addition, we have used zein, an water-insoluble industrial corn protein in association with sodium dodecyl sulfate (SDS, an anionic surfactant) and verified their corrosion inhibitory effect on mild steel in 0.5 M $\rm H_2SO_4$ .
+Lastly, we have presented the adsorption and corrosion inhibition characteristics of hydrolysate of another plant protein, gluten (found in various cereal grains) on mild steel in 1M HCl medium. - 2.
+Experimental-Two different electrochemical methods, namely potentiodynamic polarization (Tafel extrapolation) and electrochemical impedance spectroscopy (EIS) are employed to determine various corrosion parameters, like corrosion current density (rate of corrosion), corrosion potential, Tafel slopes, polarization resistance and corrosion inhibition efficiency (IE).
 SEM images of metal surface without and with inhibitor present confirmatory evidence towards corrosion inhibition performance of studied inhibitors.
-Data from FTIR spectroscopy is used to reveal the functional groups present in inhibitor molecules responsible for interacting with metal surface.

-3. Results and Discussion -GA or AA with 1000 ppm concentration is observed to provide only 70-80% IE for corrosion of mild steel in 0.5 M $H_2SO_4$ .
+Data from FTIR spectroscopy is used to reveal the functional groups present in inhibitor molecules responsible for interacting with metal surface. - 3.
+Results and Discussion -GA or AA with 1000 ppm concentration is observed to provide only 70-80% IE for corrosion of mild steel in 0.5 M H2SO4.
 But, in association with 10mM of TU, IE increases drastically and reaches above 97% [1].
-This may be explained by existence of intermolecular synergism between polysaccharide and TU during co-adsorption on the metal surface which results into greater surface coverage and higher IE. Similarly, SDS micelles do not show any appreciable extent of inhibition of corrosion of mild steel in $0.5 \text{ M H}2\text{SO}4$ .
-But polymersurfactant aggregate comprising zein and SDS exhibits remarkable IE and it is found to depend on polymer-surfactant concentration ratio [2].
+This may be explained by existence of intermolecular synergism between polysaccharide and TU during co-adsorption on the metal surface which results into greater surface coverage and higher IE. Similarly, SDS micelles do not show any appreciable extent of inhibition of corrosion of mild steel in 0.5 M H2SO4.
+But polymer-surfactant aggregate comprising zein and SDS exhibits remarkable IE and it is found to depend on polymer-surfactant concentration ratio [2].
 Gluten hydrolysate is established to be an efficient corrosion inhibitor for mild steel in 1M HCl [3].
 High efficiency is maintained upto 313K and for considerable time of exposure.
 In most cases, biopolymeric corrosion inhibitors are found to be mixed type, i.e. they inhibit rate of both cathodic reduction reaction, as well as anodic metal dissolution reaction.
 Also, Langmuir adsorption isotherm model can be successfully applied to explain the adsorption characteristics of biopolymers on metal surface.